 water that is still covering them) is leaking out the side through

-the plant, and seeping down into the groundwater below and around
+at the plant, and seeping down into the groundwater below and

-the plant and directly into the Pacific Ocean.
-Frontline acknowledges
+around the plant and directly into the Pacific Ocean.
+Frontline

-the problem, pointing out that because of the high levels of radiation,
+acknowledges the problem, pointing out that because of the high

 the largest ever release of radioactive material into the sea—occurred